 And I have two philips screwdrivers in stock,

 When he returns the philips screwdriver for a replacement in flat-head,

 Then I should have three philips screwdrivers in stock,

 And two flat-head screwdrivers in stock.

-The language that is used is declarative, using the business terminology, intentionally avoiding any references to UI elements or any underlying technology.
-This syntax is sometimes called “Gherkin”, however that language is specific to the Cucumber and few other test automation tools.
+The language that is used (Gherkin) is declarative, using the business terminology, intentionally avoiding any references to UI elements or any underlying technology.

 Specification By Example is no catch-all solution.

 Of course there are areas that will be missed by this.
 Specification By Example is no catch-all solution.
 It is rare that non-functional requirements will be discussed in Specification by example.